100 best TV shows from the '90s

 Do you remember the cop show that introduced (partial) nudity and crude language to primetime TV?
 Or the Nickelodeon show that launched the career of a future cast member of "Saturday Night Live"?
 How about the NBC crime drama that has had more spinoffs than there are presidents on Mount Rushmore?
 We include those shows and more, plus transcendent British comedies, genre-bending cartoons, and the sketch show that birthed the careers of many of the top comedians of the '90s.
 Each slide features a hodgepodge of information like notable cast and crew, accolades won, the show's legacy, and other interesting tidbits.

 It is a testament to the power of '90s TV that many of the shows on the list, while still holding up on their own, are being revived for newer generations.
-For instance, "Frasier" has gotten a second lease on life thanks to a Paramount+ reboot, which premiered in 2023.
+For instance, "Frasier" has gotten a second lease on life thanks to a Paramount+ reboot, which premiered in 2023 and wrapped up its second season in November 2024.
 Meanwhile, a brief-lived spin-off of "That '70s Show," aptly titled "That '90s Show," ran on Netflix from 2023 to August 2024.

 If you're missing your favorite '90s TV series, you might not need to wait long for a follow-up.
 In the meantime, continue reading to see if your top picks made the list.